hpe-storage/scod/docs/partners/suse_rancher/index.md

 !!! note
     In Rancher 2.5 an "Apps & Marketplace" component was introduced in the new "Cluster Explorer" interface.
 This is the new interface moving forward.
 Upcoming releases of the HPE CSI Driver for Kubernetes will only support installation via "Apps & Marketplace".

-#### Rancher Cluster Manger (2.6 and newer)
+#### Rancher Cluster Manager (2.6 and newer)

-Navigate to "Apps" and select "Charts", search for "HPE CSI".
+Navigate to "Apps" and select "Charts", search for "HPE".

 ![](img/new_cluster_manager.png)
 <small>Rancher Cluster Explorer</small>